AdrianL3/cse15l-lab-reports/LabReport2.md

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**

 Similar to the first example, the fields of this class change with the changes apparent in the `URL` inputted by the user.
-In this case, the message and user are changed, which results in the respective fields changing.
+In this case, the message and user are changed, which results in the respective fields changing because the arrays will have different values stored.
 To achieve the relevant values for the fields, `.split` is the primary method for creating array objects that can be indexed.
 ***
 # Part 2
 ## 1 Private Key